Wilfred/ag.el/README.md

 issues[1](https://github.com/Wilfred/ag.el/issues/26)).
 Patches or bug reports for other platforms are welcome.

+We currently support Emacs 23.4 or above, patches for other emacsen are also welcome.

 First, install the `ag` binary.
 See
 [the installation instructions](https://github.com/ggreer/the_silver_searcher#installation)
 on ag GitHub repo.
 A